5 Easy Tips for Painting Polka Dots on Your Door Hangers

 Get Everything You Need to Paint Polka Dots!

 These ideas are simple, even for beginners!
+(If you are very new to painting door hangers head here first?)
 You can even use several of these tips and techniques with items that you probably already have lying around the house to paint all different kinds of polka dots.

 So think about what kind of door hanger design you might want to use with a polka dot pattern.
 A patriotic flag for the 4th of July, or a Thanksgiving turkey with bright feathers?
 Or maybe you just want nice, even circles to create details like bubbles, pearl necklaces, flower middles, or decorative outlines and borders.